Commonjava/partyline/README.md

     JoinableFileManager mgr = new JoinableFileManager();

     File f = new File("/path/to/my.file.txt");

+    // Really a JoinableOutputStream
-    OutputStream out = mgr.openOutputStream(f); // Really a JoinableOutputStream
+    OutputStream out = mgr.openOutputStream(f);

-    InputStream in = mgr.openInputStream(f); // Really a JoinInputStream related to the above output stream
+    // Really a JoinInputStream related to the above output stream InputStream in = mgr.openInputStream(f);

     // do stuff, or...

-    boolean readLocked = mgr.isReadLocked(f); // false, you can get an InputStream joined to the current output stream. boolean writeLocked = mgr.isWriteLocked(f); // true, we already have an active output stream
+    //false, you can get an InputStream joined to the current output stream. boolean readLocked = mgr.isReadLocked(f);

+    //true, we already have an active output stream boolean writeLocked = mgr.isWriteLocked(f);

     OutputStream out2 = mgr.openOutputStream(f); // waits until 'out' above closes.

-    out.close(); // waits for in to close...in this example, infinitely (unless another thread closes 'in') OutputStream out2 = mgr.openOutputStream(f); // Success!
+    // waits for in to close...in this example, infinitely (unless another thread closes 'in') out.close();

+    // Success!
 It was unlocked by the close() operation above.
+    OutputStream out2 = mgr.openOutputStream(f);

     mgr.lock(f); // returns false, because there is already an active stream to that file